 Grease and food spatter can be hard to remove from cooktops; especially if they are crusty from weeks of high heat.
 If you have a boil-over, stick with prompt cleaning and a product that cuts through grease.

 While some sites suggesting coating a cooktop with a coating of care wax, the wax might make any messes easier to wipe away, it can also cause a fire.

 Hot water can kill some bacteria, but it has to be really hot (212 degrees F) and the contaminated surface must be exposed for several minutes.
 Since most home hot water heaters are set at 120 degrees F, you're fooling yourself about expecting hot water alone to kill germs.
 After the flu sweeps through your home or you prepare raw meats in the kitchen, add a disinfectant like chlorine bleach, pine oil, or phenolic solutions (Lysol) to your cleaning routine.

 Can you clean a toilet with Coca Cola (or any carbonated soda)?
 Yes.
 Should you?
 No. Most carbonated sodas contain small quantities of citric and phosphoric acids that are effective in slowly removing rust and some stains.
-However, a liter of soda will do nothing to kill bacteria and leaves a sticky residue that might just provide food for bacteria growth.
-Stick with disinfecting toilet cleaners, they're better and cheaper per use.
+However, a liter of soda will do nothing to kill bacteria and leaves a sticky residue that might just provide food for bacteria growth in the toilet.
+Stick with disinfecting toilet cleaners; they're better and cheaper.